rebcabin/tangledown/README.md

 ### Second Pass: Expanding Blocks<a id="second-pass"></a>

-Iterate over all the `tangle` tag contents and expand the `block` tags we find in there, recursively.
+Iterate over all the `noweb` or `tangle` tag contents and expand the `block` tags we find in there, recursively.
 That means keep going until there are no more `block` tags, because nowebss are allowed (encouraged!) to refer to other nowebs via `block` tags.
 If there are cycles, this will hang.